Ten Facts about Sesame Street

 A character called Don Music who played the piano but banged his head against it in frustration had to be discontinued because children were doing the same thing.

-"Sing," a song that appeared several times over the years on Sesame Street and was nearly used as its theme tune, was later recorded by The Carpenters and reached number three in the US Billboard Hot 100 chart in 1973.
+“Sing”, a song that written by Joe Raposo for the show, has appeared several times over the years on Sesame Street.
+It made its first appearance in 1971 and was later recorded by The Carpenters in 1973, reaching number three in the US Billboard Hot 100 chart in 1973.

 A DVD released in 2006 of some of the earliest episodes of Sesame Street has a warning on it stating it isn't suitable for children!
-The sticker says "These early Sesame Street episodes are intended for grown-ups, and may not suit the needs of today's preschool child."
+The sticker says “These early Sesame Street episodes are intended for grown-ups, and may not suit the needs of today's preschool child.”
 Apparently, some of the behaviour featured in episodes from the late 1960s and early 1970s could be a bad influence on modern children.
-Scenes featuring Cookie Monster's binge-eating, Oscar the Grouch's depression and Alistair Cooke's habit of smoking pipes (and then eating them) might warp the sensitive minds of twenty-first century children.
+Scenes featuring Oscar the Grouch's depression, Cookie Monster's binge-eating and habit of smoking pipes (and then eating them), pus kids riding bikes without helmets might not be entirely suitable for twenty-first century children.